LEE -- Down a goal to Hoosac Valley in a driving rain storm, the Lee boys soccer team was desperate for a win.

 While the Hurricanes couldn’t capitalize in the first half, those two combined on the opening goal when Ryan-Kut slotted a ball over to Haley.
 The sophomore knocked a dribbler just past Lee keeper Heamon Williams in the driving rain.

 "I just saw David Haley sitting there on the back post with no defender on him," Ryan-Kut said.
-"Crossed it on
+"Crossed it on the ground for an easy pass to put it in."

 That defensive lapse forced Kollmer to call a timeout.
 The Wildcats responded, beginning to control the play on a sloppy field.
 That led to those two openings in the box during a five-minute span, both of which were finished by Nogueira and Mejia.
 John Graziano was the man who found Nogueira to give Lee life.